Resolvent-Based Optimisation for Approximating the Statistics of a Chaotic Lorenz System: Introduction

 For low-dimensional systems, this programme was carried out by first identifying UPOs with period hundreds or thousands times longer than the shortest UPO.
-These were found using a global Newton-Raphson search method \citep{lan2004, lasagna2018} that is insensitive to the marked sensitivity of such long chaotic trajectories to small perturbations that affects commonly-used shooting techniques.
+These were found using a global Newton-Raphson search method \citep{lan2004,lasagna2018} that is insensitive to the marked sensitivity of such long chaotic trajectories to small perturbations that affects commonly-used shooting techniques.
 It was shown that period averages calculated on these UPOs appeared to converge to the long-time average of chaotic trajectories.
-Floquet exponents of such solutions, being the period averages of the local rate of growth of infinitesimal perturbations, also exhibited the same behaviour and appeared to converge to the Lyapunov exponents of the system calculated using standard methods \cite{Benettin1980LyapunovTheory}.
-Nevertheless, extending this programme to high-dimensional fluid systems does not seem feasible at present because of the above mentioned objective difficulties in locating ECSs, let alone solutions with long period, even using more recent search methods \citep{schneider2022, schneider2023}.
+Floquet exponents of such solutions, being the period averages of the local rate of growth of infinitesimal perturbations, also exhibited the same behaviour and appeared to converge to the Lyapunov exponents of the system calculated using standard methods \cite{benettin1980}.
+Nevertheless, extending this programme to high-dimensional fluid systems does not seem feasible at present because of the above-mentioned objective difficulties in locating ECSs, let alone solutions with long period, even using more recent search methods \citep{schneider2022,schneider2023}.
 If, however, the purpose is to obtain approximations of statistical properties and their sensitivity to problem parameters, the question is whether such long solutions really need to be determined exactly or whether it might be computationally advantageous to accept some violation of the governing equations as long as the resulting ``quasi-trajectories'' provide a sufficiently detailed ``sketch'' of the attractor whilst, of course, remaining physically relevant.
-The approach discussed in this paper to construct such quasi-trajectories parallels the ideas recently proposed in \citet{McCormack2024Multi-scaleApproach} and utilises dimensionality reduction as a strategy to trade-off the accuracy of statistical predictions with computational costs required to obtain them.
-Dimensionality reduction is motivated by the well-established notion that fluid systems display low-dimensional characteristics and that the attractor lives in a low-dimensional subspace \citep{Foias1988InertialEquations}.
+The approach discussed in this paper to construct such quasi-trajectories parallels the ideas recently proposed in \citet{mccormack2024} and utilises dimensionality reduction as a strategy to trade-off the accuracy of statistical predictions with computational costs required to obtain them.
+Dimensionality reduction is motivated by the well-established notion that fluid systems display low-dimensional characteristics, and that the attractor lives in a low-dimensional subspace \citep{foias1988}.
+The dimensionality reduction used in this work demonstrates that the Lorenz attractor also lives in a low-dimensional subspace of the total state-space.
+Utilising the dimensionality reduction here, although not as pronounced as what can found for fluid systems, provides the framework that can be applied to the Navier-Stokes equations.